rapidbenjamin/python-flask-web-api-demo/README.md

         download and install microsoft visual c++ compiler for python 2.7 here : https://www.microsoft.com/en-us/download/details.aspx?id=44266

 	-----------------------------------------------------------------------------------------
     - Error Tornado module not found ? it is a problem when installing modules like tornado in a multiple python interpreters environment So run instead this common command python which precize by default  the python 2 version python -m pip install -r requirements-pip2.txt or python -m pip install ... or python run.py

     - Error Install MySQL-python on Windows systems not working ? go over to oracle, and download the MySQL Connector C 6.0.2 and do the typical install. http://dev.mysql.com/downloads/connector/c/6.0.html#downloads

+Your Feedback is appreciated :)

 ##### License: Apache 2.0